socketwench/dropwhale/README.md

 7. To run PHPUnit in the cli container, execute
 `.docker/run-tests.sh`
-**WARNING:** This leaves your entire system squeaky clean, but also deletes all _other_ docker resources, not just Dropwhale containers.

-8. To run PHPUnit in the cli container, execute
+8. To run PHPUnit tests for a single module "mymodule" in the cli container, execute
-`.docker/run-tests.sh`
+`.docker/run-tests.sh --module mymodule`

 ## License